 Having the deposit protected acts as a safeguard for the tenant.
-The impartiality of independent deposit schemes mean that in principal, any matters/disputes will be dealt with in the fairest way possible which can only be a good thing for the PRS.
+The impartiality of independent deposit schemes mean that in principal, any matters/disputes will be dealt with in the fairest way possible.

-However, problems have arisen as many landlords are blissfully unaware of the legislation; regardless of the fact that is nearly two years old.
-It must be noted nonetheless that all relevant documentation is available on the respective scheme’s official websites.
+However, problems have arisen as many landlords are blissfully unaware of the legislation.
+It must be noted, nonetheless, that all relevant documentation is available on the respective scheme’s official websites.

 The introduction of the Localism Act has helped to iron out many loopholes - ones that benefitted landlords and tenants.
-At a time when there are a higher number of tenants than ever; a deposit is a necessity and protecting one has been become exceedingly simple and can be done with a minimum of fuss.
-The modern private landlord must be scrupulous, detailed and thorough; performing more of a professional duty than ever before.
+At a time when there are a higher number of tenants than ever, a deposit is an absolute necessity, making it essential that they can be protected with minimum fuss.

 Read our disclaimer.